Competition law in Bulgaria: overview

 Concentrations must be notified if the aggregate turnover in Bulgaria of all undertakings participating in the transaction exceeds BGN25 million for the preceding financial year and either:

-One of at least two undertakings participating in the transaction had a turnover in Bulgaria exceeding BGN3 million in the preceding financial year.
+Each one of at least two undertakings participating in the transaction had a turnover in Bulgaria exceeding BGN3 million in the preceding financial year.

 The undertaking(s) being acquired had a turnover of more than BGN3 million in the preceding financial year.